Armistice

 An armistice is a formal agreement of warring parties to stop fighting.
 It is not necessarily the end of a war, as it may constitute only a cessation of hostilities while an attempt is made to negotiate a lasting peace.
 It is derived from the Latin arma, meaning "arms" (as in weapons) and -stitium, meaning "a stopping".

-The United Nations Security Council often imposes, or tries to impose, cease-fire resolutions on parties in modern conflicts.
+The United Nations Security Council often imposes, or tries to impose, ceasefire resolutions on parties in modern conflicts.
 Armistices are always negotiated between the parties themselves and are thus generally seen as more binding than non-mandatory UN cease-fire resolutions in modern international law.

 An armistice is a modus vivendi and is not the same as a peace treaty, which may take months or even years to agree on.
 The 1953 Korean War Armistice Agreement is a major example of an armistice which has not been followed by a peace treaty.
 An armistice is also different from a truce or ceasefire, which refer to a temporary cessation of hostilities for an agreed limited time or within a limited area.
 A truce may be needed in order to negotiate an armistice.